Focusing on Los Angeles and San Francisco

 What Remedies are Available to Victims of California Sexual Harassment?

-Victims of sexual harassment may have a right to recover monetary damages to compensate them for their losses.
+Victims of sexual harassment in Los Angeles, San Francisco and every other part of California have a right to recover monetary damages to compensate them for their losses.

 If you prevail in your claims you may be entitled to the following remedies: